All Episodes

 It hasn't stopped.

-I mean you are being blamed for the economy today.
+I mean, you are being blamed for the economy today.

 The current occupant constantly runs around saying, I inherited this mess from you.

-Eb each president has his or uh his own tactics.
+Each president has his own tactics.

 Look, I like not being in the news.

-It's a little ironic since I'm talking to one of the most widely listened people in America the most widely listened person in America.
+It's a little ironic since I'm talking to one of the most widely listened people in America.

 Anytime.

-Now look, um uh one thing about about the uh uh the predecessor and so forth, I mean, you were president of the United States.
+I mean, you were president of the United States.

-You you were the leader of the country.
+You were the leader of the country.

 You were elected twice by the people of this country on substantive issues.